A Guide to Accruals Accounting

 The main advantage of accrual accounting is that it provides a more accurate picture of its financial position.
 This is because revenue and expenses are recorded when they occur rather than when cash is exchanged.
 This method allows companies to compare their finances to other companies.

 There are also several disadvantages of accrual accounting.
-It can be more difficult for bookkeepers to keep track of transactions, and it can take longer to prepare financial statements under this method.
+It can be more difficult for bookkeepers to track transactions, and preparing financial statements can take longer under this method.